PrestonHager/AuroraCompiler/docs/source/libraries.rst

     }
     }

 The functions are usually in in alphabetical order.
-The sturcture could be defined as so:
+The structure could be defined as so:

 .. code::